The most BASIC potting soil you can make. Two ingredients, very inexpensive and great for filling large containers or areas.

 I want a pair of summer Gucci moccasins.
 I really want a pair of summer Gucci moccasins.
 I check on Ebay and Etsy and high end consignment shops for Gucci moccasins.
 Sometimes I find them.
 And then I don't buy them because you don't just go around buying yourself Gucci moccasins for no reason.

-So when I bought my mother this INSANELY GREAT but HUGE raised vegetable planter I nearly barfed when I realized how much it was going to cost to fill it with soil.
+So when I bought my mother an INSANELY GREAT but HUGE raised vegetable planter I nearly passed out when I realized how much it was going to cost to fill it with soil.

 AND JUST LIKE THAT, THIS HAS TURNED INTO A POST

-ON HOW TO MAKE YOUR OWN POTTING SOIL!
+ON HOW TO MAKE YOUR OWN LARGE SCALE, CHEAP POTTING SOIL!

-At 15 cubic feet I was looking at close to $100 to fill it with soil. $70 if I used the cheap stuff.
+At 15 cubic feet I was looking at close to $100 to fill my my mother's raised planter with soil. $70 if I used the cheap stuff.
 BOTH of the potting mixes I was looking at were 85% peat moss by the way.

 This is an issue for 2 reasons ....
 85 % peat moss???
 Peat Moss is dirt cheap.
 LOLOLOL.
 Sorry.
 A little soil humour there.
 Peat moss is around $10 for a huge bag, so how come a bag of 85% peat moss was going for $30?
 Basically I was paying $100 for 3 big bags of air.
 Plus, if you didn't know ...